Adityasr30/pyspark-notes/README.md

   	- Overhead

 - **On-heap memory**
-	- Main memory JVM interacts with
+	- The main memory JVM interacts with
  	- Divided into 4 parts:
   		- Execution memory:
-    		- This is where joins, shuffles, sorting etc are executed.
+    		- This is where joins, shuffles, sorting, etc., are executed.
       	- Storage memory:
-        	-  Cached objects, broadcast variables etc are stored here.
+        	-  Cached objects, broadcast variables, etc., are stored here.
       	- User memory:
-      		- User defined data structures, variables etc are stored here.
+      		- User-defined data structures, variables, etc., are stored here.
       	 - Reserved memory:
       	 	- 300 MB
-      	  	- Spark keeps it for it's internal use
+      	  	- Spark keeps it for its internal use
       	   		- Internal metadata, Memory tracking, Error handling, Internal objects
 	- Execution memory and storage memory are together called unified memory.
  		- This is because both of these can borrow memory from each other.